Esqarrouth/Cool-Quotes/README.md

 Cause 2 suckers cant agree on something a thousand motherfuckers die for nothing|Geto Boys Overnight success takes decades of daily work|Paulo Coelho All men have fears, but the brave put down their fears and go forward, sometimes to death, but always to victory.|Dale Carnegie
+The present is theirs; the future, for which I really worked, is mine.|Nikola Tesla If you trust in yourself. . .and believe in your dreams. . .and follow your star. . . you'll still get beaten by people who spent their time working hard and learning things and weren't so lazy.|Terry Pratchett
+The world is a comedy to those that think; a tragedy to those that feel.|Horace Walpole Language is humanity’s oldest, and possibly best, growth hack.
+The right words, in the right order, at the right time, can do wonders.|Kissmetrics
+If there is any one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as from your own.|Henry Ford

 #Business Quotes